 Prior to returning to graduate school for her doctorate in 2009, she worked as a therapist and clinical consultant in a variety of agencies serving individuals with developmental and cognitive disabilities.
 However, she found that her focus on helping those with significant needs, particularly around assessment, would require a more advanced degree.
 As a doctoral candidate, Dorian worked in the Cambridge Court Clinic, Juvenile Court Clinic and at North Shore Medical Center.
 While focusing on training in Neuropsychological Assessment at MassGeneral for Children, Neurodevelopmental Center, Dorian was able to realize her full fervor for testing and assessment.
 After that experience, she pursued a Postdoctoral Fellowship in neuropsychological assessment and testing.
 Ultimately, training led to the decision to go into private practice in neuropsychological testing and assessment.

-In addition to consulting regularly, supervising mental health students, and neuropsychological testing, Dr. Crawford is an Adjunct Professor at William James College, teaching a core course on consultation, collaboration and community partnerships.
+In addition to consulting regularly, previous experiences of supervising mental health students and working for a decade as an Adjunct Professor at William James College, teaching a core course on consultation, collaboration and community partnerships, inform her clinical perspective.

 Her clinical interests include neuropsychological testing, disabilities and assessment, and specialized consultation on high-risk behaviors.